The Least Likely Anti-Trump Protest Songs

 “It's kind of this very innocent, pure song about kindness and empathy and generosity, and I wanted folks to think about it not as a nostalgic childhood memory,” he added, “but as something very timely and relevant to the world we're living in today.”

 Won’t You Be My Neighbor? was released last week in advance of World Refugee Awareness Day (June 20).
-Appropriately, all of the proceeds from the project will go to the International Rescue Committee, a humanitarian aid and relief organization founded in 1933 by Albert Einstein.
-The packaging for the EP’s limited-edition physical release is made from recycled cardboard sleeves, hand-assembled, autographed, and numbered by D’Amato.
+Appropriately, all of the proceeds from the project will go to the International Rescue Committee, a humanitarian aid and relief organization founded in 1933 at the behest of Albert Einstein.
+The packaging for the EP’s limited-edition physical release is made from recycled cardboard sleeves—hand-assembled, autographed, and numbered by D’Amato.

 The Daily Beast spoke with D’Amato about his political motivations and the particular song choices for the other six songs on the EP.